o7g8/blog/content/posts/apache-spark-dotnet.md

 ## Running Apache Spark/.NET on Windows

-MS has announced support of [.NET for Apache Spark](https://dotnet.microsoft.com/apps/data/spark).
+Microsoft has announced support of [.NET for Apache Spark](https://dotnet.microsoft.com/apps/data/spark).

-The main Spark/.NET documentation is [here](https://github.com/dotnet/spark/blob/master/README.md).
+The main Apache Spark/.NET documentation is [here](https://github.com/dotnet/spark/blob/master/README.md).

 In the article I will highlight steps necessary to get the .NET for Apache Spark running in Windows.